GITvoren/todos2-react/README.md

 # Pure React Todo's App

-## best app to practice React fundamentals 👍
+## best app to make to practice your React fundamentals 👍